Authorship

 Agricultural Seed Production

 Some initial investigations related to establishment and maintenance of tapertip hawksbeard stands for seed production have been made (Fig. 10).
+The species has proven to be difficult to produce as it is difficult to establish from seed, the seedlings are weak, seed ripening is indeterminate, and seed production is often reduced due to insect predation (Tilley et al. 2012).

 Tapertip hawksbeard plants growing in rows.
 Rows are not completely full.
 Plants are large, not flowering.